Kong/gojira/doc/manual.md

 $ gojira down
 ```

+### Kill Gojiras

+- `gojira nuke` will kill all gojira running containers.
+- `gojira nuke -f` will kill all gojira running containers AND remove
+the repos in `$GOJIRA_KONGS`.

+The `nuke` command proxies extra commands to the first `docker ps`,
+that allows extra filtering like `gojira nuke --filter name=sealy`.

 ### Using two gojiras with the same version

 gojira has the notion of prefixes.
 With the `-p | --prefix` flag you can avoid